jesrockr/stm32_f9p_gnss_logger/README.md

 ## IMPORTANT

 The STM32 sends a `cold-start` command to the F9P at boot.
-This requires the `PA9 / USART1 TX` connection to the `F9P UART RX` pin.
+This requires the `PA9 / USART1 TX` connection to the `F9P UART1 RX` pin.
 The purpose is to prevent a portable base from silently reusing stale retained navigation/survey state after being moved.
 If `hot-start` is needed (for rover configuration) simply do not connect this wire.

 ## QUICK START